Alaska Airlines Unaccompanied Minors

 For the sake of your child’s safety and hassle-free flying experience, check out the Alaska Airlines UM travel policy and follow the guidelines.
 Before making a final decision, understand everything about the Alaska Airlines unaccompanied minor travel process.

 When it comes to unaccompanied minor travel, safety is always a parent’s top priority.
-That’s why Alaska Airlines have special policies for unaccompanied minors (children under 5 – 17 who travel without an adult or guardian).
+That’s why Alaska Airlines has special policies for unaccompanied minors (children under 5 – 17 who travel without an adult or guardian).
 The procedure for an unaccompanied minor check-in typically starts when the minor arrives at the airport.

 - The first step of the Alaska Airlines unaccompanied minor check-in process is to make sure the child has all the necessary travel documents.